Xqiusee/xqiusee-weaponperms/README.md

-# 🔫 Inkflow WeaponsPerms Command
+# Inkflow WeaponsPerms Command
 A simple but powerful weapon restriction system for FiveM servers, developed by **Inkflow Studios**.

 ---

-## 🌐 Discord Support
+## Discord Support
 Join our community for support, updates, and more:
 [https://discord.gg/KTwVA8AEMK](https://discord.gg/KTwVA8AEMK)

 ---

-## 📌 Description
+## Description
-The **WeaponsPerms** command allows server administrators to restrict access to specific weapons within their FiveM server.
+This **WeaponsPerms** script allows server administrators to restrict access to specific weapons within their FiveM server.
 Perfect for enforcing role-based loadouts, server rules, or enhancing realism.

 ---

-## 📦 Dependencies
+## Dependencies
 This resource requires [ox_lib](https://github.com/overextended/ox_lib/releases) to function.
 Make sure it's installed and started before this script.

 ---

-## 🛠️ Usage
+## Usage
 To restrict specific weapons, follow these steps:

 1. Open `shared/config.lua`.